nrwl/nx/docs/node/guides/configuration.md

 **Options**

-The `options` provides a map of values that will be passed to the executor.
-The provided command line args will be merged into this map.
-I.e., `nx test mylib --jestConfig=libs/mylib/another-jest.config.js` will pass the following to the executor:
+The `options` provides a map of values that are passed to the executor.
+The provided command line args are merged into this map.
+For example, `nx test mylib --jestConfig=libs/mylib/another-jest.config.js` passes the following to the executor:

 ```json
 {